First of six installments in our history of Muni’s birth and first century

 From the perspective of voter approval, you could say that for getting Muni started, “fourth time’s a charm.”
 For making it city-wide, “seventh time’s a charm.”

 - By Rick Laubscher

-We are indebted to the definitive history of Muni, The People’s Railway, by Anthony Perles, published in 1980 and now, sadly, out of print, but often available on eBay.
+In preparing this series, we are indebted to The People’s Railway, by Anthony Perles, published in 1980 and now, sadly, out of print, but often available on eBay.